How to Buy New Crypto Before Listing:

 Lock-Up Period

-A token lock-up period prevents early investors from selling their tokens for a specific time.
-While shorter lock-up periods offer quicker access to profits, longer ones can indicate a team's long-term commitment.
+A token lock-up period prevents early investors and the team from selling their tokens for a specific time.
+While shorter lock-up periods offer quicker access to profits, longer ones can indicate a team's long-term commitment to the project.

 Potential Risks